riskers/js-exec-go-wasm/packages/cross-wasm/README.md

 })()
 ```

-> NOTICE: This method is not usually used because you need to decide whether to use Nodejs or Browser.
-Unless you want to develop a cross library.
+> NOTICE: This method is not usually used because you must decide whether to use Nodejs or Browser.
+Unless you want to develop a cross-library.

 ## Thanks